lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 Therefore, in order to provide this functionality I implemented custom input and output streams (_obitstream_ and _ibitstream_) that are used upon the underlying standard binary byte streams and use those in the Bit Serializer and Bit Deserializer.
 These custom bit streams basically allow me for a given value to write only certain bits of its memory representation and respectively can read a certain number of bits from an input stream  and reinterpret them as a data type in memory.

 Briefly, the way I do this is that I use a buffer of bytes in memory to write and read from certain amount of bits.
 Whenever the bytes available in the buffer are insufficient to satisfy a read operation I refill the internal buffer by reading from the underlying input stream.
 Whenever the internal buffer fills (or at user's request) I flush the internal buffer to the underlying output stream.
 Therefore, my implementation of bit streams work upon the underlying standard binary streams of C++ and use buffers to handle the required read and write operations.

+In addition, an important feature that makes this serializer great is that in the future we could provide specialized read/write methods for certain data types (floats, doubles, strings) and further increase compression without adding processing overhead by applying compression algorithms.
+The current implementation of bit streams heavily uses C++ templates therefore this extension should be trivial to implement in a future project.

 I am not going to provide any code here but you can find the source code in the project's repository.